stingray82/RUPChangelog/rup-changelogger/readme.txt

 Add a shortcode like this, this one dsplays this plugins changelog[rup_changelogger_timeline url='https://raw.githubusercontent.com/stingray82/rup-changelogs/refs/heads/main/rupchangelogger.txt']

 == Changelog ==
+= 1.23.1 5 August 2025 =
+Fixed: Comment out WP Icon Filter which is causing issues in latest MainWP

 = 1.23.0 27 July 2025 =
 Fixed: Versioning hiccup
+New: MainWP Dashboard Icon Filter

 = 1.2.3 27 July 2025 =
 New: Prepare Future Support for Preleases